qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-4.md

 store, contains the login data.
 Any subsequent calls (i.e. after reloading or posting an update) will use the same store so they won't need the login details.

-OK, time to run `generate.py` and load the application in a browser to make sure everything works like it's supposed to.
+OK, time to compile your application with `qx compile` and load the application in a browser to make sure everything works like it's supposed to.

 ![Tweets client application with login window](step41.png)